 Our kennels and cattery is run by our family as part of our lifestyle of choice.
-We enjoy being part of a diverse and vibrant community of animal lovers and want to do the best we can for now and the future for all of our guests.
+We enjoy being part of a diverse and vibrant community of animal lovers and want to do the very best we can for now and the future, for all of our guests.

 As a family we have supported our community for many years by giving our time and money to junior sports and by helping and supporting families and children in schools and in the home.
-As a business we are proud to support and be associated with Cats Protection and Dogs Trust who are two of the biggest animal charity organisations, please visit their websites as the work that these charities do is invaluable helping to protect dogs and cats.
-More details about Cats Protection can be found atwww.cats.org.uk and details of Dogs Trust can be found at www.dogstrust.org.uk
+As a business we are proud to support and be associated with Cats Protection and Dogs Trust who are two of the biggest animal charity organisations from within the UK, we recommend you visit their websites, as the work these charities do is invaluable to helping protect dogs and cats.
+More details about Cats Protection can be found at www.cats.org.uk and more details about Dogs Trust can be found at www.dogstrust.org.uk.

 Hafod-Y-Bryn is also home of EGG KOMPANY 18 which is the poultry side of our business, supplying free range eggs.
 All profits from the sale of our eggs go to support The British Hen Welfare Trust, details of the work undertaken by the trust can be found at www.bhwt.org.uk.

-When you arrive at Hafod-Y-Bryn you can be guaranteed a warm and friendly welcome by our team of carers, either Steve, Nicola, Katie or Rebecca.
+When you arrive at Hafod-Y-Bryn you can be guaranteed a warm and friendly welcome by our dedicated team of carers and supervisors.